 *Feel free to enjoy the books in my library during your stay!
 The apartment seems to have taken on the collective spirit of the vibrant travelers who inhabit it; if you feel inspired to, do sign the guest book!

-*My favorite car service is Evelyn (around the corner on Vanderbilt)): call them for your trip to the airport and they'll be at the apartment within ten minutes.
+*My favorite car service is Evelyn (around the corner on Vanderbilt): Airbnb won't let me post their number here, so I'll give it to you!
+Call them for your trip to the airport and they'll be at the apartment within ten minutes.

 *If I'm not around when you depart, please leave the keys to the apartment on the brown bench in the hallway and simply close the doors behind you when you head out.